If you love canned spaghetti, you need to know how to make it at home. Here is our family recipe, with step by step photos and instructions!

 Fill your biggest stock pot with enough water to submerge the jars and cover them with at least 3cm of water and bring it to the boil.
 You will need to place a clean tea towel or wire rack on the bottom so that the jars are not in direct contact with the pot.

 Before filling the jars we added ¼ teaspoon of citric acid to the jar.
-This is what I do when bottling diced tomatoes and according to the Blue Book Guide To Preserving (affiliate link) that I have just purchased, that it what you should do when bottling any kind of tomatoes as it raises the pH level of the tomatoes to bring them into the high acid food zone that makes them safe for storing on the shelf.
-I realise that following this logic is contradictory to how we bottle them, but as I am learning about the water bath method and safe preserving, this is how I will be starting to do things.
+This is what I do when bottling diced tomatoes and according to the Blue Book Guide To Preserving, that it what you should do when bottling any kind of tomatoes as it raises the pH level of the tomatoes to bring them into the high acid food zone that makes them safe for storing on the shelf.
+I realise that following this logic is contradictory to how we bottle them using the overflow method, but as I am learning about the water bath method and safe preserving, this is how I will be starting to do things.

 Continue to fill the jars with spaghetti, however you will want to leave a gap at the top of about 1.2cm.
-Run a clean knife around the inside of the jar to remove any air bubbles.
+Run a clean spatula or chopstick around the inside of the jar to remove any air bubbles.
 Then place the seal and the lid on.

 Step 6: Checking the seals